-- In general, the diagnosis of osteomyelitis is established via culture obtained from biopsy of the involved bone.
-A diagnosis of osteomyelitis may be inferred in the following circumstances: - Clinical and radiographic findings typical of osteomyelitis and positive blood cultures with a likely pathogen (such as Staphylococcus aureus); in such cases, bone biopsy is not required but may be useful, particularly if subsequent therapeutic debridement is needed. - Bone histopathology consistent with osteomyelitis in the absence of positive culture data (particularly in the setting of recent antibiotic administration). - Suggestive clinical and typical radiographic findings and persistently elevated inflammatory markers, in circumstances with no positive culture data and a biopsy is not feasible.
+- In general, the diagnosis of osteomyelitis is established via culture obtained from biopsy of the involved bone (difficult and risky).
+A diagnosis of osteomyelitis may be inferred in the following circumstances: - Clinical and radiographic findings typical of osteomyelitis and positive blood cultures with a likely pathogen (such as Staphylococcus aureus); in such cases, bone biopsy is not required but may be useful, particularly if subsequent therapeutic debridement is needed. - Bone histopathology consistent with osteomyelitis in the absence of positive culture data (particularly in the setting of recent antibiotic administration). - Suggestive clinical and typical radiographic findings and persistently elevated inflammatory markers, in circumstances with no positive culture data and a biopsy is not feasible. - Also history will help: duration of pain, swelling, trauma, previous fractures